jezberg/jezberg.github.io/_pages/courses_material.md

 ## Primary Teacher & Course Material

-- A 4 ECTS credit project course on algorithms and AI at the University of Helsinki, 2023-.
+- 2023 -> To Date.
+A 4 ECTS credit project course on algorithms and AI at the University of Helsinki.
   - The course is instantiated each semester, each instantiation attended by 30-40 students.
   - **Course Material** that I have produced for the course can be found at [https://algolabra-hy.github.io/](https://algolabra-hy.github.io/).
-- A 5 ECTS course on discrete mathematics at the University of Helsinki, 2011.
+- Spring 2021, A 5 ECTS course on discrete mathematics at the University of Helsinki.

 ## Supporting Teacher or Teaching Assistant